caspii/casparwre.de/_posts/2017-08-30-how_to_quit_facebook.md

 ## Facebook is really really awful.

-I really hate Facebook.
+I hate Facebook.

 1. It chews up too much time.
 1. It's watching you on every website you visit, all the time.
 It's basically a massive surveillance operation.
 How does this work?
 In short, using those innocent looking 👍 buttons that are plastered all over the web.
 You don't even need to interact with them.
 Facebook makes gazillions of dollars by giving advertises access to you based on what Facebook knows about you.
 Read more [here](https://www.lrb.co.uk/v39/n16/john-lanchester/you-are-the-product).
 1. It's bad for your mental health.
 Yes really.
 [You can Google it right now](https://www.google.de/search?q=is+facebook+bad+for+you).
-1. It is an organization that ruthlessly maximizes its profits (nothing wrong with that) whilst simultaneously not paying attention to its impact on society and democracy (my personal opinion).
+1. It is an organization that ruthlessly maximizes its profits (nothing wrong with that) whilst simultaneously not paying attention to its impact on society and democracy.
 1. It's been implicated in ethnic cleansing and it's response was jaw-droppingly kack-handed.
 1. It's become lame and uncool.
 1. The list goes on, but let's get to the beef.